kumo-ai/kumo-rfm-mcp/kumo_rfm_mcp/resources/predictive-query.md

 KumoRFM makes entity-specific predictions based on in-context examples, collected from a historical snapshot of the relational data.
 Entity filters can be used to provide more control over how KumoRFM collects in-context examples.
-For example, to exclude `users` without recent activity from the context, we can write:
+For example, to exclude `users` without recent activity from the context, you can write:

 ```
 PREDICT COUNT(orders.*, 0, 30, days)>0 FOR users.user_id=1 WHERE COUNT(orders.*, -30, 0, days) > 0